 - Lutein & Zeaxanthin.
 Available in green peas, turnip greens, zucchini, Brussels sprouts, and lettuce

 Several of these antioxidants, as well as zinc and selenium, can be found in certain grains, several different types of nuts, a variety of beans and legumes, and select meat and dairy products.
 This allows people who subscribe to various diets, from Keto to Mediterranean to vegan, to get the nutrients they need through whole, unprocessed foods, something that can be especially useful for lifelong vision health.

 Vision Problems?
 We Can Help

 If you are experiencing any vision changes, our board-certified ophthalmologists are here to help.
-Please call Seeta Eye Center at 845-454-1025 to schedule a consultation at our Poughkeepsie or Fishkill office today.
+Please call Seeta Eye Center at 845-454-1025 to schedule a consultation at our Poughkeepsie or Yorktown office today.